moliver28/research-handbook/content/job-families/legal-and-corporate-affairs/cos-legal-corporate-affairs.md

 ---
 title: "Chief of Staff, CLO & Head of Corporate Affairs"
-description: Chief of Staff and strategic partner to the Chief Legal Officer
+description: Chief of Staff and strategic partner to the Chief Legal Officer & Head of Corporate Affairs
 ---

 ## Chief of Staff, CLO & Head of Corporate Affairs